Tiësto: 2018–2020: The London Sessions

 On 2 July 2018, Tiësto released with Dzeko, Post Malone and Preme a track titled "Jackie Chan".

 On 31 May 2019, Tiësto released with Rita Ora and Jonas Blue a track called "Ritual".

 On 14 June 2019, Tiësto released his remix of Avicii's posthumous "Tough Love".

-On 7 May 2020, Tiësto announced his seventh studio album The London Sessions; it was released 15 May 2020.
+On 7 May 2020, Tiësto announced a new album, The London Sessions, on Twitter; it was released on 15 May 2020.
 The album features the previously released singles "Jackie Chan", "Ritual", "God Is a Dancer", "Blue" and "Nothing Really Matters".

-2020–present: Drive
+2020–present: Drive and Prismatic

 On 25 September 2020, Tiësto released the song "The Business".
 On 21 January 2021, Tiësto released a remix version of the song titled "The Business, Pt.
 II" featuring American rapper Ty Dolla Sign.

 On 28 May 2021, Tiësto released his remix of Ben Platt's "Imagine."
 Later that year, he released "Don't Be Shy" with Karol G on 12 August, "The Motto" with Ava Max on 4 November, Savage with Deorro and a remix of No Mienten and You got the Love by Becky Hill.

 On 30 June 2022, Tiësto released "Hot In It" with English singer Charli XCX.
 The track was previously teased by Charli XCX and Tiësto multiple times on TikTok.
 On 7 October 2022, Tiësto released a remake of Black Eyed Peas song "Pump It" called "Pump It Louder".
 On 3 November 2022, Tiësto released "10:35" with Tate McRae.

 On 6 January 2023, Tiësto released "Lay Low".
 On 9 March 2023, Tiësto officially announced his new studio album called Drive, along with the release of his single "All Nighter".
 The album was released on 21 April 2023.

 On 11 February 2024, Tiësto was scheduled to perform at Super Bowl LVIII in Las Vegas both before and during the game, which would have made him the first DJ to perform throughout the Super Bowl.
 However, he canceled his performance due to a family emergency and was replaced by Kaskade.

 In January 2025, Tiësto released the extended play Prismatic: Pack One, which featured collaborations with Oaks, Jordan Shaw, and Alex Mills.

 In March 2025, it was announced that Tiësto would premier a new "In Search of Sunrise" set at EDC Las Vegas 2025.
 In April, the 2025 Formula 1 Crypto.com Miami Grand Prix promoted an entertainment lineup to include Tiësto, Pitbull, Kygo and Kaskade.